 Kayak in the Bay

-This Alaskan trip was heavy on the kayaking for my family.
-It is something we all love, so we did it three out of our seven cruise ports.
-In Hoonah, we kayaked in the extremely calm waters right off Port Frederick/ Icy Strait.
+This Alaskan trip was heavy on kayaking for my family.
+We all love it, so we did it in three out of our seven cruise ports.
+We kayaked in the extremely calm waters in Hoonah right off Port Frederick/ Icy Strait.
 You will see eagles and perhaps humpback or orca whales and Dall’s porpoises.
 The whales had migrated when we were there because of an extremely warm summer.
-Alaska cemented the knowledge for me that finding animals is dependent on their food sources.
+Alaska cemented my knowledge that finding animals depends on their food sources.
 Read more about ensuring Alaskan wildlife viewings.
-We saw many bald eagles and a few Dall’s porpoises on our day in Icy Strait Point.
+On our day in Icy Strait Point, we saw many bald eagles and a few Dall’s porpoises.

 Explore the Bay in a Tlingit Canoe

-The First People of the area, the Tlingits, made long canoes out of a single tree.
+The area’s First People, the Tlingits, made long canoes out of a single tree.
 You can get out on the water in one as part of the Tlingit Canoe and Culture Experience.

 Book the Tlingit Canoe and Culture Experience now.